The Encyclopedia of American Songs and Musicals

 8 - Lee Morse - Blue turning grey over you 3:18 (Andy Razaf, Fats Waller)

 Lee Morse was at that time one the most poular singers.
-She started her career in the early 20s in musicals and vaudeville on the West Coast before recording the first songs of her own composition for Pathé in 1924.
+She started her career in the early 20s in musicals and vaudeville on the West Coast before recording her first original songs for Pathé in 1924.
 Often accompanied with her acoustic guitar, Lee Morse is a natural contralto but her vocal register extends actually on eight octaves, a quite exceptional quality.
-Her problems with alcohol will cause her unfortunately some professional setbacks.
+Her problems with alcohol will cause her, unfortunately, some professional setbacks.

 9 - The Brox Sisters - Crying for the Carolines 1:38 (Sam H. Lewis, Joe Young, Harry Warren)